jarun/nnn/README.md

 #### show hot plugged drives

 Enable volume management in your DE file manager and set removable drives or media to be auto-mounted when inserted.
 Then visit the usual mount point location (`/mnt` or `/media/user`) in `nnn`.

-### Troubleshooting

-#### nnn blocks on opening files

-Ideally nnn should not block.
-Unfortunately, sometimes even the same desktop opener behaves differently on different Linux desktop environments.
-If `nnn` does block when a file is open, set the environment variable `NNN_NOWAIT` to any non-zero value.
-For example,

-    export NNN_NOWAIT=1

 ### Why fork?